SwiftGen/StencilSwiftKit/Documentation/filters-strings.md

 | self  | \`self\`                        |
 | Any   | \`Any\`                         |

-## Filter: "lowerFirstWord"
+## Filter: `lowerFirstWord`

 Transforms an arbitrary string so that only the first "word" is lowercased.

 - If the string starts with only one uppercase character, lowercase that first character.
 - If the string starts with multiple uppercase character, lowercase those first characters up to the one before the last uppercase one, but only if the last one is followed by a lowercase character.
+This allows to support strings beginnng with an acronym, like `URL`.

 | Input        | Output                   |
 |--------------|--------------------------|
 | PeoplePicker | peoplePicker             |
 | URLChooser   | urlChooser               |

-## Filter: "snakeToCamelCase"
+## Filter: `snakeToCamelCase`

 Transforms a string in "snake_case" format into one in "camelCase" format, following the steps below: